chicio/chicio.github.io/src/posts/2023-01-10-widget-ios-swiftui-image-problem.md

 authors: [fabrizio_duroni, marco_de_lucchi]
 ---

+*Discover how we had a long day debugging WidgetKit problems with images.*

+---

 In a [recent post](https://technology.lastminute.com/widget-ios-swiftui-configuration-intent/) on the lastminute.com official blog, we presented our FriYaY project: an inspirational iOS widget.
 We were so excited to have our first widget in production that we ~~forced~~ asked all our colleagues to give it a try.